openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The following parameters are defined:

-`context`:
+`interaction`:
-: A JSON String containing the value of the corresponding Discovery Request's `context` parameter.
+: A JSON String containing the value of the corresponding Discovery Request's `interaction` parameter.

 `issuer`:
 : A JSON containing an HTTPS URL designating the Issuer URL of the Wallet (acting as a OAuth Authorization Server).
 The Verifier MAY obtain the Wallet's metadata by adding the well-know location `oauth-authorization-server` as specifid in [@!RFC8414].
-Metadata can also be provided by other means, for example in the wallet attestation.
+Metadata MAY also be provided by other means, for example in the wallet attestation.

 `w_nonce`:
 : A JSON String containing as fresh, cryptographically random number with sufficient entropy the Verifier MUST use when creating the signed presentation request object.